ArshThind/sample-micro-service/README.md

 1. install Java.
 2. Open the project in your favorite IDE.
+3. Set up Lombok annotation processing for your IDE.
-3. Run the gradle build.
+4. Run the gradle build.
-4. Install the MySql Server.
+5. Install the MySql Server.
-5. Set up the db using the scripts provided in the project.
+6. Set up the db using the scripts provided in the project.
-6. That's it.
+7. That's it.

 ## Setting Up and Running